JPMorgan profit beats estimates on M&A boost | Business

 JPMorgan Chase & Co reported a 14% fall in fourth-quarter earnings on Friday but sailed past analysts' estimates, helped by a stellar performance at its investment banking unit that offset a slowdown in its trading arm.

-The country's largest lender, whose fortunes are often seen as a barometer of the health of the U.S. economy, posted a profit of $10.4 billion, or $3.33 per share, in the quarter ended Dec.
-31, compared with $12.1 billion, or $3.79 per share, a year earlier.
-Analysts on average had expected earnings of $3.01 per share, according to Refinitiv.
+JPMorgan's shares, up 6% this year, slipped 3% in trading before the bell on Friday.
+"The economy continues to do quite well despite headwinds related to the Omicron variant, inflation and supply chain bottlenecks," JPMorgan Chief Executive Jamie Dimon said.

-JPMorgan's trading shortfall was cushioned by yet another strong quarter for its investment bank as global mergers and acquisitions activity shattered all-time records in 2021.
+"We remain optimistic on U.S. economic growth as business sentiment is upbeat and consumers are benefiting from job and wage growth."
+The trading shortfall in the forth quarter was cushioned by yet another strong showing at its investment bank as global mergers and acquisitions activity shattered all-time records in 2021 and pushed investment banking fees to a record-high in the first half of the year.

 Wall Street banking remained strong for most of the past year, as large, cash-flush financial sponsors and corporates embarked on a dealmaking spree, helping drive up investment banking fees to their highest-ever levels.
+During the quarter, JPMorgan maintained its position as the banking world's second-biggest provider of worldwide M&A advisory after Goldman Sachs, according to Refinitiv.
+The league tables rank financial services firms by the amount of M&A fees they generate.

+Overall, the lender posted a profit of $10.4 billion, or $3.33 per share, in the quarter ended Dec.
+31. Analysts had estimated a profit of $3.01 per share, according to Refinitiv data.
+Revenue remained nearly flat at $30.3 billion.
+The bank's earnings were also buoyed by reserve releases of $1.8 billion.

+During the quarter, JPMorgan took down more funds that it had set side during the height of the pandemic in anticipation of an expected wave of loan defaults.
+But that didn't happen, thanks to a consumer-friendly monetary policy and government stimulus checks that buoyed consumer spending, allowing banks to release billions from their loan-loss reserve.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)